How To Apply For Financial Aid & FAFSA

 - Make sure you request official copies of all prior transcripts to be sent directly to Webster University St. Louis home campus, 470 East Lockwood Ave., St. Louis, MO 63119.

-The FAFSA must be filed to be eligible for the Unsubsidized Stafford Loan and PLUS Loan programs.
+The Free Application for Federal Student Aid must be filed to be eligible for the Unsubsidized Stafford Loan and PLUS Loan programs.

 Financial aid is designed to supplement a family's contribution; therefore a student should be prepared to finance a portion of his/her cost of education.

 You must be one of the following to receive federal student aid: